Lovro Majer: Rennes

 On 26 August 2021, Majer signed a five-year deal with Ligue 1 side Rennes for €12 million with add-ons.
 He made his league debut three days later, in a 2–0 loss to Angers, getting substituted on for Benjamin Bourigeaud in the 82nd minute.
 Majer established himself as a key member of the team during the autumn, resulting in a breakthrough performance during the 4–1 victory over Lyon on 7 November.
 He scored his first goal for Rennes on 20 November, in a 2–0 league victory over Montpellier.
 On 5 December, he provided Martin Terrier with three assists for his hat-trick, and set Yvann Maçon's own goal alongside Lorenz Assignon, as Rennes defeated Saint-Étienne 5–0.
 At the end of the season, during which he was praised for his performances, Majer accumulated six goals and nine assists and was named in the Ligue 1 team of the season by L'Équipe.

 VfL Wolfsburg

 After a poor 2022–23 season at Rennes, on 16 August 2023, Majer signed a five-year contract with Bundesliga club VfL Wolfsburg.

+AEK Athens

+On 29 July 2026 Majer was transferred to the Greek club, AEK Athens.